389ds/389ds.github.io/docs/389ds/design/protect-NSS-db.md

 Because the password is stored while being <b>root</b> and needed while being <b>&lt;nsslapd-localuser&gt;</b> (aka as <b>dirsrv</b>) it requires an intermediate step.
 The password is stored once prompted by <b>systemd</b>.
 Before the DS deamon calls setuid (<b>detach</b>), DS running as root retrieves the password using <b>keyctl_search/keyctl_read</b> and stores it in a <i>local variable</i>.
 Then DS starts running as <b>dirsrv</b> and copy the password from the <b>local variable</b> to <b>svrcore keyring plugin</b> during <b>svrcore_setup</b>.
 Finally when DS needs the password, for NSS/SSL initialization, it calls <b>svrcore getPin</b> (during <b>slapd_ssl_init/slapd_pk11_authenticate</b>.

+DS retrieves the password from keyring at the condition security is enabled (<i>nsslapd-security</i>).
+If <i>nsslapd-security: off</i> NSS password is NULL and during svrcore_setup the svrcore keyring plugin does <b>not</b> register the keyring getPin callback.

 ## Keyring